jlangr/ccode2/classes.md

 The silly line-level comment "is it late?" has disappeared.
 The new query method's name, `isLate`, precisely imparts the same information.
 The implementation detail is isolated within.

 If you feel you need a comment to explain a line or five of related code, consider extracting it into its own method.
-The "guiding" comment" often provides the basis for the method name, as it does here.
-The comment can then disappear.
+The "guiding" comment often provides the basis for the method name, as it does here.
+The clear, concise method name obviates the need for the comment.

 Once isolated, the `isLate` method clearly demonstrates a code smell known as *feature envy*: The method, apparently envious of the `Holding` class, asks it multiple questions ("What's the date checked in?
 What's the date due?") in order to compute a result.
 It also shows disinterest in the HoldingService class on which it's defined.
 We can soothe the method's envy by moving it to the Holding class, where it can talk directly to its new peers: